INSPIRE-MIF/2017.2/model-transformations/SimpleCodelistReference.md

 </tr>
 <tr>
 <td>INSPIRE Compliance:</td>
-<td>This rule works only with one external link, and it removed finer grained information about dates.
+<td>This rule works only with one external link, and it removed finer grained informationa bout dates.
 It can be combined with the [Property Composition to Association](./PropertyCompositiontoAssociation.md) rule to add more information from an external register.</td>
 </tr>
 <tr>
 <td>Examples of this encoding rule:</td>